skyfuryonline/Java_Learning/README.md

 # Java_Learning
-This repository is mainly for java learning within 5 months.
+This repository is mainly for java learning within 6 months(2025.3.1~2025.8.1).
 By the end of this semester, the following targets must be achieved!

 ## Learning Progress
 - [ ]  **(3月)**: Java 基础 + 网络编程